-D. Threats to Persons
+E. Threats to Persons

-- Conduct of such character as to constitute a continuing danger to the physical well-being of others. - Gang-related activity will not be tolerated.
-Symbols of gang membership are expressly prohibited (i.e., clothing that symbolizes association, rituals associated with, or activities by an identified group of students-See definition of Gang-Related Activity). - Assault is to intentionally put one in fear by intimidation or threats.
+- Conduct of such character as to constitute a continuing danger to the physical well-being of others.
+(CAT4) - Gang-related activity will not be tolerated.
+Symbols of gang membership are expressly prohibited (i.e., clothing that symbolizes association, rituals associated with, or activities by an identified group of students-See definition of Gang-Related Activity).
+(CAT4) - Assault is to intentionally put one in fear by intimidation or threats.
 This includes, but is not limited to, harassment based on sexual, religious or physical differences.
-Actions against any full or part-time school employees engaged in their duties (not just teachers, principals, guidance counselors).
-Class 1 misdemeanor.
-Minimum of 15 days in jail, with at least 2 days to serve. - Battery is any bodily hurt, however slight, done to another in an angry, rude or vengeful manner.
+Actions against any full or part-time school employees engaged in their duties.
+(CAT4) - Battery is any bodily hurt, however slight, done to another in an angry, rude or vengeful manner.
 In the event of injury to a staff member, expulsion shall be recommended.
-Class 1 misdemeanor same as above. - Profanity §18.2-416 Punishment for using abusive language to another.
-If any person shall, in the presence or hearing of another, curse or abuse such other person, or use any violent abusive language to such person concerning himself or any of his relations, or otherwise use such language, under circumstances reasonable calculated to provide a breach of the peace, he shall be guilty of a class 3 misdemeanor. - Bullying, either individually or as part of a group, no student shall harass other students.
+Class 1 misdemeanor same as above.
+(CAT6) - Profanity §18.2-416 Punishment for using abusive language to another.
+If any person shall, in the presence or hearing of another, curse or abuse such other person, or use any violent abusive language to such person concerning himself or any of his relations, or otherwise use such language, under circumstances reasonable calculated to provide a breach of the peace.
+(CAT1/CAT2) - Bullying, either individually or as part of a group, no student shall harass other students.
 Repeated or single incidents of negative behaviors targeting a specific victim.
 The following conduct is illustrative of bulling: Physical intimidation, taunting, name calling, and insults.
 Comments regarding the race, gender, religion, physical abilities or characteristics of associates of the targeted person.
-Falsifying statements about other persons. - Malicious wounding without a weapon. - Cursing, or verbally abusing any person. - Sexual misconduct, whether consensual or not. - Aggravated sexual battery against a student less than 15 years-old. - Verbal or physical harassment based upon another's race, gender, religion or disability. - Use or possession of any type of weapon, either operable or inoperable, or a look-alike weapon.
-Violation of this regulation will result in out-of-school suspension, and may include a recommendation for expulsion. - Use or possession of any object deemed by the Director to be hazardous to safety and welfare. - Range of consequences -Same as Section C on p.
-36.
+Falsifying statements about other persons.
+(CAT2-CAT4) - Malicious wounding without a weapon.
+(CAT5) - Sexual misconduct, whether consensual or not.
+(CAT6) - Aggravated sexual battery against a student less than 15 years-old.
+(CAT6) - Use or possession of any type of weapon, either operable or inoperable, or a look-alike weapon.
+Violation of this regulation will result in out-of-school suspension, and may include a recommendation for expulsion.
+(CAT6)

+Use or possession of any object deemed by the Director to be hazardous to safety and welfare.
+(CAT5/CAT6)

-E. Threats to Property
+F. Threats to Property

-- Taking or attempting to take without permission another person's personal property or money including school-owned property or money. - Willfully causing, or attempting to cause damage to school property. - Unauthorized occupancy of any part of the school or school grounds, or failure to leave promptly after having been directed to do so by the Director, other school employee, or law enforcement officer. - Willfully causing or attempting to cause damage to software, operating systems, or data files stored on school computer systems. - Any threat or attempt to bomb, burn or destroy in any manner a school building or any portion thereof.
-Lighted firecrackers, or cherry bombs, stink bombs that contribute to a damaging fire will be considered as arson. - A student (or the student's parent/guardian) shall be required to reimburse the school board for any actual loss of, breakage or, destruction of, or failure to return property owned by or under the control of the school board caused or committed by such student - Range of consequences -Same as Section C on p.
-36.
+- Taking or attempting to take without permission another person's personal property or money including school-owned property or money.
+(CAT3/CAT4) - Willfully causing, or attempting to cause damage to school property.
+(CAT3/CAT4) - Unauthorized occupancy of any part of the school or school grounds, or failure to leave promptly after having been directed to do so by the Director, other school employee, or law enforcement officer.
+(CAT1/CAT2) - Willfully causing or attempting to cause damage to software, operating systems, or data files stored on school computer systems.
+(CAT3/CAT4) - Any threat or attempt to bomb, burn or destroy in any manner a school building or any portion thereof.
+Lighted firecrackers, or cherry bombs, stink bombs that contribute to a damaging fire will be considered as arson.
+(CAT6) - A student (or the student's parent/guardian) shall be required to reimburse the RSB for any actual loss of, breakage or, destruction of, or failure to return property owned by or under the control of the RSB caused or committed by such student.
+(CAT3/CAT4)

-F. Search and Seizure
+G. Search and Seizure